Information theory of multiple random variables

 | (source) |

-Even though the pointwise mutual information may be positive or negative (the probability of \(y\) may go up or down depending on the observed \(x\)), its expectation is always positive in a way analogous to conservation of expected evidence.
+Even though the pointwise mutual information may be positive or negative (the probability distribution of y may become more or less uncertain depending on the observed x), its expectation is always positive in a way analogous to conservation of expected evidence.
 These ideas can be generalized to beyond two variables:

 | #+ATTRHTML: :width 400 |